SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning/readme.md

 ###  Steps to verify the WLAN Station BLE Provisioning Example

- Steps to be followed to verify WLAN Station BLE Provisioning with Android **EFR Connect** App
+ Steps to be followed to verify WLAN Station BLE Provisioning with Android **Simplicity Connect App(formerly EFR Connect App)** App

 1. Configure the Access point in OPEN/WPA-PSK/WPA2-PSK/WPA3 mode to connect the SiWx91x in STA mode.

 2. Connect any serial console for prints.

-3. When SiWx91x EVK enters BLE advertising mode, launch the **EFR Connect** App.
+3. When SiWx91x EVK enters BLE advertising mode, launch the **Simplicity Connect App(formerly EFR Connect App)** App.

 4. Click on Demo and select Wifi-Commissioning tile.